Drabišna 2

 144 (a) əmhəm s'ètne pək pàk təkɤ̀vutu t'à ìkələ t'à tòj s'ètne sə uverìl

 Right.
-And then she said, again, the same, and then he was reassured.
+And then she said the same again, and then he was reassured.

 145 (GK) i tòj s'àknal li ja